Dioramas

 A variety of garden and front wall detail can add individual touches.
 Roadside accesories such as lamp posts help to set the scene.
 The whole thing can be less than a foot wide , and sit comfortably on a bookshelf.

-This TERC kit was based on the Edwardian terraced house where I lived in Essex for over twenty years.
+This TERC kit was based on the Edwardian terraced house where John lived in Essex, for over twenty years.

 With so many buildings in the Kingsway Models range, there are lots of possibilities for dioramas to fit all kinds of spaces.
 The descriptions include measurements to help you decide what can fit in the space that you have.
 The scene above is shown wth vehicles from the postwar era.
 It would also be suitable for quite a few decades later.